 Emeritus Professors Exhibit Work at USU

 Law received his bachelor’s and master’s degrees from USU, studying photography.
-After graduating with his bachelor’s degree, he began teaching at his alma mater, continuing after his master’s program was finished as well.
-He served as the Art Department head from 1996-2001 and then returned to teaching to finish his time at USU prior to retiring.
+After graduating with his bachelor’s degree, he began teaching at his alma mater, continuing well after his master’s program was finished.
+He served as the Art Department head from 1996-2001 and then returned to teaching, retiring afterwards.

 Clark taught photography at USU for 28 years, serving as department head of the art department as well.
 Clark’s former students have gone on to careers focusing on rodeo, fashion and architectural photography, as well as teaching.